-Typically patients with lumbar spinal stenosis have a long history of pain in the back, buttocks or legs that gradually becomes worse.
+Typically, patients with lumbar spinal stenosis have a long history of pain in the back, buttocks, or legs that gradually becomes worse.
 The symptoms are usually worsened by standing or walking upright.
-This results in an achy pain, tightness, heaviness and a sense of weakness in the buttocks and/or legs.
+This results in achy pain, tightness, heaviness, and a sense of weakness in the buttocks and/or legs.
 These symptoms are generally relieved by sitting down or leaning forward.
 Although patients are unable to walk for very long, they may be able to ride an exercise bicycle for much longer.
 Some patients also find that it is easier to walk while leaning forward on a shopping cart.
 This position tends to create more space in the spinal canal.
 Leaning onto the handlebars of a bicycle creates the same effect.
 This relieves some of the pressure on the nerves.

 Non-surgical options to relieve the symptoms of lumbar spinal stenosis include:

 A program of physical therapy with activity modifications.
 A program of gentle physical therapy may help.
 This program usually includes:

 - Aerobic conditioning–the exercise bicycle is a good way for patients with lumbar spinal stenosis to workout without pain.
 Pool exercises can help people who cannot do aerobic exercises on land.

 - Other modalities